Beaver Lake (Saskatchewan)

 Beaver Lake is a lake in the south-eastern portion of the Canadian province of Saskatchewan, just north of the community of Kenosee Lake in Moose Mountain Provincial Park.

 The lake and park are on a plateau called Moose Mountain Upland in the prairie pothole region of Saskatchewan.

-There's a 7.2-kilometre trail that goes around Beaver Lake called Beaver Lake and Youell Lake Trails.
+There is a 7.2-kilometre trail that goes around Beaver Lake called Beaver Lake and Youell Lake Trails.